slack-samples/openshell-slack-admin-bridge/docs/exporter-quickstart.md

 credential.
 The fresh volume is read from its beginning to include startup events; saved offsets resume after restart.
 Do not clear state to replay history.

-## 6. Verify with a real denied operation
+## 6. Verify with a  denied operation

 ```bash
 curl --fail http://127.0.0.1:13133/